-The evidence of the rise of widespread racism and xenophobia in each of the European countries is dismissed and rewritten with the usual tropes of universal fear and the problematics in any trajectory of acculturation of immigrants and newcomers.
+The evidence of the rise of widespread racism and xenophobia in each of the European countries is dismissed and rewritten with the usual tropes of universal fear and the problematics in any trajectory of 'acculturation' of 'immigrants' and 'newcomers'.
 The narrative in the portrayal of the situation in France is paradigmatic.
-It is considered important to highlight that "Maghreb workers"/"immigrants of Arab origin" are the main targets of "xenophobia" due to a series of factors that relate to the current socio-economic situation (unemployment, the crisis of the educational system), the recent past ("the accumulated misunderstandings dating back to the Algerian war") and religious prejudice ("a distorted and unfavourable view of Islam in public perception") (EP 1986, p.
+It is considered important to highlight that 'Maghreb workers'/'immigrants of Arab origin' are the main targets of 'xenophobia' due to a series of factors that relate to the current socio-economic situation (unemployment, the crisis of the educational system), the recent past ('the accumulated misunderstandings dating back to the Algerian war') and religious prejudice ('a distorted and unfavourable view of Islam in public perception') (p.
 40 par.
 101).
 This situation is more specifically contextualised for the urban landscape with the testimony of local politician, André Diligent, mayor of Roubaix - a northern city next to the frontier with Belgium - and a former MEP:

 Each newly arrived immigrant has to contend with a preconceived social 'image' which is not a flattering one (...).
 Thus the Belgians were labelled 'butter pots', disliked and despised (...).
 Thus also the 'wops', the 'pollaks' (all supposed to be dirty and drunken), the 'dagos', the 'wogs' etc. This xenophobia precedes each new wave of assimilation: are we to call it racism?
-At all events, this denial, this rejection of the stranger's native identity is undoubtedly generated by an acute but repressed awareness of one's own difference of birth.
-(Evrigenis 1985, p.
-42, par.
-102)
+At all events, this denial, this rejection of the stranger's native identity is undoubtedly generated by an acute but repressed awareness of one's own difference of birth. (p.
+42 par.
+102).

-This is a familiar narrative in many policy discourses since the 1990s - although the language of assimilation has been replaced for that of integration and/or interculturality (Maeso 2015) - where the universalisation of the experience of being an immigrant, and the conflation of prejudice and racism, deny the specific history, experience and political subjectivity of post-colonial and minoritised peoples.
-Colonialism and colonial violence are dismissed as "misunderstandings" and racism is denied/transformed into "a crisis of assimilation":
+This narrative is familiar in many policy discourses since the 1990s - although the language of assimilation has been replaced for that of integration and/or interculturality (Maeso and Araújo 2014) - where the universalization of the experience of being an immigrant, and the conflation of prejudice and racism, deny the specific history, experience and political subjectivity of post-colonial and minoritised peoples.
+Colonialism and colonial violence are dismissed as 'misunderstandings' and racism is denied/transformed into 'a crisis of assimilation':

 This analysis seems to apply not only to Roubaix but for the whole of France when it is remembered that one Frenchman out of three is the descendant of immigrants who came to the country within the last hundred years.
-On this interpretation, then, we are simply, witnessing a crisis of assimilation which must reach a peak before it is extinguished.
-(Ibid., emphasis added)
+On this interpretation, then, we are simply, witnessing a crisis of assimilation which must reach a peak before it is extinguished (Ibid., emphasis added).